mevdschee/php-crud-api/README.md

 - "ajaxOnly.excludeMethods": The methods that do not require AJAX ("OPTIONS,GET")
 - "ajaxOnly.headerName": The name of the required header ("X-Requested-With")
 - "ajaxOnly.headerValue": The value of the required header ("XMLHttpRequest")
+- "apiKeyAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
+- "apiKeyAuth.header": The name of the API key header ("X-API-Key")
+- "apiKeyAuth.keys": List of API keys that are valid ("")
+- "apiKeyDbAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
+- "apiKeyDbAuth.header": The name of the API key header ("X-API-Key")
+- "apiKeyDbAuth.usersTable": The table that is used to store the users in ("users")
+- "apiKeyDbAuth.apiKeyColumn": The users table column that holds the API key ("api_key")
 - "dbAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
 - "dbAuth.usersTable": The table that is used to store the users in ("users")
 - "dbAuth.usernameColumn": The users table column that holds usernames ("username")